rporowski/ML-in-energy-techs/README.md

-redicting I-V Characteristics of Photovoltaic (PV) Modules using Neural Networks This project demonstrates the application of neural networks to predict the current-voltage (I-V) characteristics of photovoltaic (PV) modules.
+Predicting I-V Characteristics of Photovoltaic (PV) Modules using Neural Networks This project demonstrates the application of neural networks to predict the current-voltage (I-V) characteristics of photovoltaic (PV) modules.
 The I-V characteristics are critical for understanding the performance of PV modules under varying environmental conditions.
 This project implements a fully connected feed-forward neural network to model these characteristics, based on a dataset of PV module parameters.

 Features